pivotal/docs-tap/intellij-extension/troubleshooting.hbs.md

 # Troubleshoot Tanzu Developer Tools for IntelliJ

-This topic describes what to do when encountering issues with Tanzu Developer Tools for IntelliJ.
+This topic helps you troubleshoot issues with Tanzu Developer Tools for IntelliJ.

 ## <a id="debug-reapplies-apply"></a> Tanzu Debug re-applies the workload when namespace field is empty